 Visualize the Solution Context

-Show how your solution relates to your organization.
+Show how your solution relates to your organization

 The Solution Context Diagram aims to provide a high-level view of the organizational units, business roles, and user groups interacting with the solution.
 Visualizing these relationships clarifies how the solution connects to various areas, aiding in architectural planning.
 This information helps stakeholders estimate the project’s scope.